-Revision sheet for CSCM12 (AY 23-24)
+Revision sheet for CSCM12 (AY 24-25)

 This is meant to be a checklist of some of the main things that may be useful to retain for the exam from the lectures and the labs.
-This is not an exhaustive coverage of all topics, but most should be at least touched on.
-If something is not marked explicitly as out of scope, you should be prepared to know that for the exam.
+This is not an exhaustive coverage of all topics in the module, but most should be at least touched on.
+If something is not marked explicitly as out of scope for the exam, you should be prepared to know that for the exam.
 This does not follow the order of the slides and there is a bit of overlap/repetition.